bladeba/MSX/Enhanced Games/Nemesis 3 - enhanced/readme.md

   - A lot of routines have been optimized.

+- Change log:
+    V1.01: Included in INI screen option to enable Joymega adapter.
+With a normal joypad could be some issues...
+Thanks to Raul.

 Issues: **NOT** compatible with [Game Master](https://en.wikipedia.org/wiki/Konami_Game_Master).
 Now the game works in IM2 mode...

 Note: I'ld like to include a retranslation created by "*232 translations*"... but, in this game, all the texts are stored as compresed graphics... so... it'ld be really difficult to be implemented...
 Sorry...

 Thanks to: David Madurga,Toni Galvez, WYZ, FRS, FX and Vampier... and more and more people...